Last updated: May 14, 2026 · Pilot release

 Backend data is stored in a Supabase-managed PostgreSQL database in Dublin, Ireland (AWS eu-west-1), within the European Economic Area.
 This hosting location applies to all clinicians and patients during the pilot, regardless of their country of residence.

-Sessions are retained indefinitely during active clinical use.
-Clinicians may deactivate a patient at any time (their enrollment code stops working immediately) or request full deletion of a patient's sessions via support.
-Clinicians may close their own account and delete all associated patient records at any time.
+Sessions are retained during active clinical use.
+Clinicians may deactivate a patient at any time — the enrollment code stops working immediately — or request full deletion of a patient's sessions.
+Clinicians may close their own account and delete all associated patient records.

 Processing is carried out on the basis of the clinician's legitimate interest in treating their patient, with the patient (or patient's guardian) having given explicit consent to the clinician as part of their treatment intake.
 The clinician is the data controller; Nasal is the data processor.